 If you’ve booked a holiday or you’re in the middle of organising one, you’re probably wondering what impact Brexit, or a no-deal Brexit will have on your future travel plans.
-With customers feeling more concerned than ever, we want to make you aware of some of the possible changes, from flights to visas and passports.
+With customers feeling more concerned than ever and the uncertainty lingering on, we want to make you aware of some of the possible changes, from flights to visas and passports.

 To put your mind at ease, we’ve answered some of your burning questions around holidays.